 Our Bodies, Our Lives is a column focusing on issues surrounding women’s sexual, gynecological and emotional health, currently published in the Galveston County Daily News.
-Drs.
-Tristi Muir and Catherine Hansen are gynecologists at UTMB.
-See more of their writing on the Working Wonders blog.
+Dr. Tristi Muir is a gynecologists at UTMB.
+See more writings on the Working Wonders blog.

 Recently, the Institute of Medicine (IOM) released a report suggesting that contraceptives, sterilization and reproductive education should be covered by health insurance plans under the health care reform law -- at no cost to patients.
 UTMB Health's Dr. Tristi Muir was interviewed as part of a report on the proposed changes, on the Self.com health blog written by Amy Paturel.
 Read the post online...